josh-stancombe/Python-Games/README.md

 # Python-Games
-Games that I have made using Python
+Games that I have made using Python.

 1. Rock, Paper, Scissors
+2. Hangman